 - You don't have to pay taxes on any increases in the amount of money in the HSA.
 If you want, you can shift money into mutual funds and other investments after your account balance reaches a certain level.

 - There is no penalty for withdrawing the funds for medical expenses.

 FSA stands for flexible spending account.
 The money that goes into an FSA is tax-free.
 Generally, you won't pay taxes on anything you spend from an FSA as long as the money is used to pay for qualified medical expenses.

 You can use FSA money for medical expenses that aren't covered by your health insurance.
 For instance, FSA money can be used to pay for:

 - Co-payments and deductibles

-- Drugs or medical devices not covered by insurance plans
+- Prescription drugs or medical devices not covered by insurance plans

-You can't set up an FSA if you are self-employed.
+Not all employers offer FSAs, and you can't set up an FSA on your own.
+You also can't set up an FSA if you are self-employed.

 When you set up your FSA, you have to let your employer know how much money you're going to put into it for that year.
 There's a limit to how much money you can put into an FSA.
-In 2016, the limit was $2,550 for a health care FSA.
+In 2020, the limit is $2,750 for a health care FSA.

 There's one important restriction on FSA money.
 You have to use all the money that goes into it within the year.
 If you don't, you lose it.
 The account doesn't roll over into the next tax year.
 Employers have the option to let you use the money until March 15th of the following year, but they don’t have to do this.